pflanze/chjize/README.md

 # Chjize

-Mod a bare-bones (e.g. debootstrap) Debian install into one I like.
+Mod a bare-bones (e.g. debootstrap) Debian install into one that I like.

 ## How?